Energy-Efficient Designs for SIM-Based Broadcast MIMO Systems: Computational Complexity

 \section{Computational Complexity}

-In this section, the computational complexity for SIM-aided broadcast systems with DPC and linear precoding are obtained by counting the required number of complex multiplications.
-In the following complexity analysis, for ease of exposition, we assume that $N,N_{t}\gg N_{r}$ which is the typical case for a SIM-based broadcast communication system.
+In this section, the computational complexity for SIM-aided broadcast systems with DPC and LP is obtained by counting the required number of complex multiplications.
+In the following complexity analysis, for simplicity, we assume that $N,N_{t}\gg N_{r}$ which is a typical case for a SIM-based broadcast communication system.